Mayo-Tatchun

-Mayo-Tatchun is an electoral district which returns an MLA to the Legislative Assembly of the Yukon Territory in Canada.
+Mayo-Tatchun is a territorial electoral district of Yukon that has been represented in the Yukon Legislative Assembly since 1992.

+The district is currently one of the Yukon's eight rural ridings.
 It is an amalgamation of the former Mayo and Tatchun electoral districts.

+Geography

-Mayo-Tatchun is currently one of the Yukon's eight rural ridings.
-It includes the communities of Carmacks, Pelly Crossing, Mayo, Stewart Crossing, and Keno City.
+Mayo-Tatchun includes the communities of Carmacks, Pelly Crossing, Mayo, Stewart Crossing, and Keno City.
 The riding includes the traditional territory of the Selkirk First Nation, the First Nation of Na-Cho Nyäk Dun, and the Little Salmon/Carmacks First Nation.
-It is bordered by the ridings of Vuntut Gwitchin, Klondike, Lake Laberge, Kluane, and Pelly-Nisutlin.
+As of 2025, it is bordered by the ridings of Vuntut Gwitchin, Klondike, Kluane, Lake Laberge, and Watson Lake-Ross River-Faro.